rouazana/james-project/README.txt

 ** How to add a domain ?
 # Add DOMAIN to 127.0.0.1 in your host /etc/hosts
-$ docker exec JAMES_CONTAINER_ID /root/james-server-app-3.0.0-beta5-SNAPSHOT/bin/james-cli.sh -h 127.0.0.1 -p 9999 adddomain DOMAIN
+$ docker exec james_run /root/james-server-app-3.0.0-beta5-SNAPSHOT/bin/james-cli.sh -h 127.0.0.1 -p 9999 adddomain DOMAIN

 Where :
 - DOMAIN: is the domain you want to add.
-- JAMES_CONTAINER_ID: is the docker ID of your james container.

 ** How to add a user ?
-$ docker exec JAMES_CONTAINER_ID /root/james-server-app-3.0.0-beta5-SNAPSHOT/bin/james-cli.sh -h 127.0.0.1 -p 9999 adduser USER_MAIL_ADDRESS PASSWORD
+$ docker exec james_run /root/james-server-app-3.0.0-beta5-SNAPSHOT/bin/james-cli.sh -h 127.0.0.1 -p 9999 adduser USER_MAIL_ADDRESS PASSWORD

 Where :
 - USER_MAIL_ADDRESS: is the mail address that will be used by this user.
 - PASSWORD: is the password that will be used by this user.
-- JAMES_CONTAINER_ID: is the docker ID of your james container

 You can then just add DOMAIN to your /etc/hosts and you can connect to your james account with for instance thunderbird.